Skip to main content

 “What mission?” he asked.
 Abhaya glanced over her shoulder.

 “Oh, that.”
 Swadhin tried to casually shrug it off.
-“Yes, Baba and he helps and volunteers.
+“Yes, Baba and he help and volunteer.
 What about it?”
 He asked as Abhaya shook her head.

 “Just curious, have you been there too?”
 Swadhin looked up at her words.

-When Abhaya finished packing the trunk she got up from the floor and watched him sound asleep.
+When Abhaya finished packing the trunk, she got up from the floor and watched him sleep.
 She picked up the laundry and immediately realised that the clothes smelled of him.
-They smelled of a reassurance she missed through the week.
+They smelled of the reassurance she missed throughout the week.
 Abhaya checked the pockets and found a handkerchief.
 It was embroidered and smelled of perfume.
-Abhaya drew it closer to her nose for the smell of roses when she realised it smelled a bit like him too.
-Abhaya eyed Swadhin asleep on the bed and suddenly had an amused smile thinking of Nonibala Debi scolding him for her.
+Abhaya drew it closer to her nose for the smell of roses, when she realised it smelled a bit like him too.
+Abhaya eyed Swadhin asleep on the bed and suddenly had an amused smile, thinking of Nonibala Debi scolding him for her.
 She kept the handkerchief in the drawer Swadhin had cleared out for her things and set the others down to be taken by the maid to the washer.
 Abhaya came back to lie down on her side of the bed.
 She eyed the four-poster bed, the ceiling in its decorations, the whirling fan and the clock.
 She could feel his breath on her shoulder.
 Abhaya suddenly felt a little empty in the pit of her stomach.
-Last week when he left, Abhaya found the room feeling too empty on Monday night.
+Last week, when he left, Abhaya found the room feeling too empty on Monday night.
 She shrugged off the feeling as a habit of two days.
 She was dreading that feeling again.
 She turned to her side, facing him as Swadhin snored softly.
 His words came back to her.
 He did not want to get used to her or make the coexistence a habit.
 Why?
 For her or himself?

 Words and Explanation: